BMorrell92/BMorrell_Milestone_Project4/README.md

  <p align="center"><img src="https://github.com/BMorrell92/BMorrell_Milestone_Project3/blob/main/assets/images/Python%20Validator.JPG"></p>

-### Manual Testing

-- User authentication was tested and confirmed to be working.
-The following elements were tested:

-  - Successful registration.
-  - Failed registration if username exists.
-  - Successful Login.
-  - Unsuccesful login if username does not exist.
-  - Unsuccesful login if password incorrect.

-- The following notes managment functionalities were tested and confirmed to be working:

-  - Notes are saved and retreived to profile page.
-  - Notes can be created, updated and deleted.

 ### Challenging User Stories

 - *"As a customer, I want to easily navigate through different categories of plant pots, so I can find the ones that match my preferences."* - **Although the infrastructure has been added for this, the current listings are not split out into categories.
 Future additions will involve more listing split out into different caetgories.**